 - Technology, functions and roles of employees are in the fast lane in today’s world.
 Everyone agreed change is vital to cope with market pressures.

 - Pain areas were identified primarily in the scope of attrition and retention.
 Attracting the right talent is a big stress point.

 - Attrition rates are growing as hired candidates are found to be misaligned with companies’ goals.

 - Some guests shared innovative solutions they had evolved to bridge the gap between education and hiring, so attrition could be reduced.
 From “Retaining to Retraining” of talent, to measuring “Learnability – Trainability” quotient of new hires, some sharp ideas came forth.

 - Employee engagement and succession planning is the need of the hour for higher retention.

-- Growth drivers were identified to be automation and a people-centric approach with workforce.
+- Growth drivers were identified to be automation and a people-centric approach with the workforce.

 It was well observed that there is a compelling need for streamlining processes via automation for SMEs geared towards their business goals.
-It was highly agreed upon that it is vital to fulfill the expectations of the workforce, as well as providing the creative freedom for HR and employees to become idea oriented, rather than task oriented.
-Some speakers felt that there is also a pressing requirement of aligning company goals with employees’ individual career goals, so retention becomes less stressful and business and workforce enjoy the benefits of an exemplary growth.
+It was highly agreed that it is vital to fulfilling the expectations of the workforce, as well as providing the creative freedom for HR and employees to become idea-oriented, rather than task oriented.
+Some speakers felt that there is also a pressing requirement of aligning company goals with employees’ individual career goals, so retention becomes less stressful and business and workforce enjoy the benefits of exemplary growth.

 PeopleWorks stands for growth uninterrupted.
 And we support our customers in their journey of transformation and change by innovating HR to an extent that they veer away from administrative chores, and become a strategic arm for their business.
 We have designed a unique solution for your organization’s Human Capital Management needs.
 Our product takes care of end to end employee lifecycle management.
 And just with a single click.
 What’s more is that you can calculate your ROI savings before making a decision or access our website www.peopleworks.in for a demo and further details.